Hypnosis: An Introduction and A lot of Information – Moose and Doc

 The problem with definitions of the unconscious mind is that, by it’s very nature, it defies description.

-There are many wide and varied theories of the unconscious mind within the field of psychology but the one thing that most agree on is that the unconscious mind has an extremely powerful influence on our behaviours and beliefs.
+There are many wide and varied theories of the unconscious mind within the field of psychology.
+However, one point that most agree on, is that the unconscious mind has an extremely powerful influence on our behaviours and beliefs.

-The unconscious is a kind of ‘subjective map of reality‘ then and drives a lot of our conscious behaviours, although we are not aware of this process.
+Thus, the unconscious mind can be seen as a ‘subjective map of reality‘.
+Furthermore, the unconscious drives a lot of our conscious behaviors; although we are not aware of this process.

-It is believed that for deep therapeutic change, information that has been stored and connected with emotional responses in the unconscious mind needs to be ‘reprogrammed’ or altered before real change on a conscious level can evolve.
+Finally, for therapeutic change, the unconscious mind needs to be ‘reprogrammed’ before a real change on a conscious level can take place.

 (iii) The Subconscious or the Preconscious Mind